-Age of Sigmar Faction Focus: Skaven
+Age of Sigmar Faction Focus: Skaven (Updated November 3rd, 2025)

-Four Things to Know-Know
+Four Things You Need to Know

-Gnawholes Are a Key Part of Your Gameplan.
+• Gnawholes are a key part of your gameplan.
 Many of your Battle Traits revolve around taking advantage of your Gnawholes, so make sure you get your hands on some.

-You’re a Very Technical Army.
+• You’re a very technical army.
 With multiple ways to teleport and move out of sequence, you’ll often have more options available to you to help you accomplish your goals.

 Skaven Thanquol and Boneripper